City-of-Bloomington/rentrocket/README.md

 Database reset:
 ----------------------------------

-can remove all tables with a tool like Sequel Pro
+Remove existing tables with a tool like Sequel Pro.
+Then resync as above:

-then:

     python manage.py syncdb

 Production: